YogirajT/react-express-login/readme.md

--- Make sure there is a Mysql/Mariadb running on localhost:3306 -- or configure the db in backend/env.js -> .db
+-- Make sure there is a Mysql/Mariadb running on localhost:3306 with db named 'portaldb' -- or configure the db in backend/env.js -> .db
 -- configure host and port on backend and frontend as needed.
 -- run ./start.sh